The Treachery of Images: Bayesian Scene Keypoints for Deep Policy Learning in Robotic Manipulation: Technical Approach

-We find that larger descriptor dimensions and a deeper network enable training the encoder on more perspectives without loss in quality.
+\paragraph{\rebuttal{Occlusion}} We find that larger descriptor dimensions and a deeper network enable training the encoder on more perspectives without loss in quality.
 Thus, while previous work~\cite{florence2019self} uses the ResNet-34 model and descriptor size of 16, we use the ResNet-101 and descriptor size of 64.
 To improve training on large descriptors, we normalize the descriptor distances by the square root of the descriptor dimension.
 Moreover, during pretraining, we add aggressive crops of random size up to half of the dimension of the image.
 We found that these enable the network to generalize better and to improve its robustness towards occlusions, especially when the size of the crops is randomized as well.
 These adaptations enable us to train the DON to generate more semantically meaningful descriptors.
-As we detail in \secref{sec:real_worl_exp}, our DON even shows zero-shot transfer to unseen object instances, demonstrating a high semantic understanding.
-Even more importantly, our DON consequently produces multimodal hypotheses if the visual context is insufficient for unique localization, as shown in \figref{fig:lid_corr}.
+As we detail in \secref{sec:real_worl_exp}, our DON even shows zero-shot transfer to unseen object instances \rebuttal{and task environments}.
+Even more importantly, our DON consequently produces multimodal \rebuttal{hypothesis distributions} if the visual context is insufficient for unique localization, as shown in \figref{fig:lid_corr}.
 This allows us to find likely correspondences across scales and then to resolve the multimodality of the hypothesis using context, as we detail in the subsequent section.